How to buy shares in football clubs

 What's on this page?

 Football club shares: what you need to know

-Before you start trading or investing in football club shares, it’s important to know what drives share prices.
-While supply and demand will always be the primary drivers of price, player transfers, team financials, sponsorships and game results all have an impact on the club’s share price.
+Before you start investing or trading in football club shares, it’s important to know what drives share prices.
+While supply and demand is often the primary driver of price, player transfers, team financials, sponsorships and game results also have an impact on a club’s share price.

 What are the best football club shares to watch?

 - Manchester United (market cap: $2.8 billion)

 - Arsenal (market cap: $2.8 billion)

 - Juventus (market cap: $2 billion)

 - Borussia Dortmund (market cap: $655.8 million)